everypolitician/everypolitician-pull_request/README.md

 # EveryPolitician Pull Request summary

-This is the code the EverPolitician bot uses to inspect data pull requests (specifically those are on the [everypolitician-data](https://github.com/everypolitician/everypolitician-data) repo) and add helpful summaries to them.
-The bot writes the summary as a comments on the Pull Request (for example [like this](https://github.com/everypolitician/everypolitician-data/pull/13742#issuecomment-231612271) or [this](https://github.com/everypolitician/everypolitician-data/pull/13771#issuecomment-231652178)).
+This is the code the EveryPolitician bot uses to inspect data pull requests (specifically those on the [everypolitician-data](https://github.com/everypolitician/everypolitician-data) repo) and add helpful summaries to them.
+The bot writes the summary as a comment on the Pull Request (for example [like this](https://github.com/everypolitician/everypolitician-data/pull/13742#issuecomment-231612271) or [this](https://github.com/everypolitician/everypolitician-data/pull/13771#issuecomment-231652178)).
 The summary helps the human who then decides whether or not to merge the data.